Closures: Anonymous Functions that Capture Their Environment

 Next, notice that the unwrap_or_else function has the additional generic type parameter F. The F type is the type of the parameter named f, which is the closure we provide when calling unwrap_or_else.

 The trait bound specified on the generic type F is FnOnce() -> T, which means F must be able to be called once, take no arguments, and return a T. Using FnOnce in the trait bound expresses the constraint that unwrap_or_else is only going to call f at most one time.
 In the body of unwrap_or_else, we can see that if the Option is Some, f won’t be called.
 If the Option is None, f will be called once.
-Because all closures implement FnOnce, unwrap_or_else accepts the most different kinds of closures and is as flexible as it can be.
+Because all closures implement FnOnce, unwrap_or_else accepts all three kinds of closures and is as flexible as it can be.

 Note: Functions can implement all three of the Fn traits too.
 If what we want to do doesn’t require capturing a value from the environment, we can use the name of a function rather than a closure where we need something that implements one of the Fn traits.
 For example, on an Option<Vec<T>> value, we could call unwrap_or_else(Vec::new) to get a new, empty vector if the value is None.